jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven.md

 The deployment process among different types of modules for the same business domain need to be coordinated.

-## Benifits of business domain driven data integration service design
+## Benifits of unified data processing platform

-The benefits of business domain driven data intergration service design include:
+The benefits of unified data processing platform include:

 - Centralize the business logics for data cleaning, validation, transformation into a single domain data integration service component, regarless of the domain data delivery channels (batch file API, REST API, event messaging API).
   This removes the business logic discrepencies that happen when data processing codes are scattered in multiples processes including batch file jobs, REST API process instance, event messaging process instance.